 The Healthy Opioid Prescription Engagement (HOPE) study 2.0, or HOPE 2.0, is a single-blinded randomized controlled trial to test the efficacy of Brief Intervention Medication Therapy Management (BI-MTM).
 Potential participants will be identified and screened at 14 University of Utah community pharmacies, or through the Human Subjects Research Tool (HSRT).

-PROMPT is a double-blinded placebo-controlled study for postpartum individuals with methamphetamine use disorder.
+The Prevention of Methamphetamine Use Among Postpartum Women Trial (PROMPT) is a double-blinded placebo-controlled study for postpartum individuals with methamphetamine use disorder.
 Eligible participants will be randomized to 400mg oral micronized progesterone daily or placebo.
 The primary objective of this study is to assess feasibility, safety, and preliminary efficacy of micronized progesterone to decrease return to methamphetamine use among postpartum women with methamphetamine use disorder.

-STORC is a Phase 4, single-arm, open label cohort study of treatment for chronic HCV infection during pregnancy.
+Safety, Tolerability, and Outcomes of Velpatasvir/Sofosbuvir in Treatment of Chronic Hepatitis C Virus during Pregnancy (STORC) is a Phase 4, single-arm, open label cohort study of treatment for chronic HCV infection during pregnancy.
 Eligible participants who are between 20-30 weeks pregnant, will receive treatment for their HCV with a 12-week course of combination tablet Sofosbuvir/Velpatasvir (SOF/VEL).
 The primary objectives of STORC are to evaluate the sustained virologic response in pregnant individuals 12 weeks after completing treatment and to evaluate the impact that SOF/VEL on gestational age at delivery.
 This is a multi-site study recruiting approximately 100 pregnant participants.